OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 ~~~~~~~~~~~~~~~~~~~

 Molecular interactions are modified during an alchemical path using a discrete set of lambda windows.
-For the transformation of ligand A to ligand B in the binding site, ligand A is initially fully interacting while ligand B is decoupled.
+For the transformation of ligand A to ligand B in the binding site, the following steps are carried out, starting with ligand A being fully interacting in the binding site while ligand B is decoupled.

-First, the non-interacting dummy ligand B is inserted into the binding site and restrained using
+1. Insert the non-interacting dummy ligand B into the binding site and restrain it using orientational restraints.
+The contribution of the restraints is calculated analytically.
-orientational restraints.
-This contribution is accounted for analytically.
-Then, the van der Waals (vdW) interactions of ligand B are turned
-on while also turning on orientational restraints on ligand A. In the next step the electrostatic interactions of ligand B are
+2. Turn on the van der Waals (vdW) interactions of ligand B while also turning on orientational restraints on ligand A.
-turned on while at the same time turning off the electrostatics of ligand A.
+3. Turn on the electrostatic interactions of ligand B while at the same time turning off the electrostatics of ligand A.
-Then, vdW interactions
-of ligand A are turned off while simultaneously releasing restraints on ligand B. Lastly, the
+4. Turn off vdW interactions of ligand A while simultaneously releasing restraints on ligand B.
-restraints of the now dummy ligand A are released analytically and the ligand transferred into the solvent.
+5. Release the restraints of the now dummy ligand A analytically and transfer the ligand into the solvent.

 The lambda schedule in the solvent phase is similar to the one in the complex, except that a single harmonic distance restraint is
 applied between the two ligands.
 A soft-core potential from Beutler et al. [2]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.